Grigory Butakov: Sevastopol

-In September 1854, British, Ottoman and French troops laid siege to Sevastopol, the main base of the Black Sea Fleet.
+In September 1854, British, Ottoman and French forces laid siege to Sevastopol, the main base of the Black Sea Fleet.
 Grigory Butakov provided substantial cannon support during the siege by sailing into favorable positions and bombarding the British, French and Ottoman fortifications, which surrounded the port.
 The Russian garrison at Sevastopol was low during the siege; only 36,600 men were fit for action, while the number of Allied troops totaled 175,000 men.
 Because of the low amount of manpower, many sailors volunteered to leave their ships, and fight as infantry on the ground.
 Butakov also volunteered to leave the Vladimir, and fight as an infantryman.
 However, his offer was immediately refused by a senior naval officer; Pavel Nakhimov, he said to Butakov: "I can not do that, such people like you are to be preserved for the future of the fleet".

 Throughout the Siege of Sevastopol, Butakov stayed aboard the Vladimir, repulsing enemy counterattacks and bombarding fortified positions.
 In August, Butakov was sent with several steamships to protect the left flank on eastern shore of Killen-balka from Allied attacks.
 Butakov sailed the Vladimir so close to the shore that he actually made his ship inaccessible to the French battery, while maintaining a clear line of sight of the enemy cannons, he then ordered his ships to fire upon the French battery, causing major damage.
 A sailor in the fleet commented on Butakov's calmness during the conflict: "[he] was the first to set his crew an example of remarkably cool behavior, self-control and fearlessness.
 Everyone would be just enraptured and stunned by his coolness and the way he gave orders; he did this as if there were no cannonballs and bullets flying around him, as if there were not any possibility for him to be killed any minute".

 In August 1855, Admiral Novonilsky ordered 15 Russian ships to be scuttled, and their cannons be used to help defend the port.
 Butakov's flagship Vladimir was one of the 15 ships, Butakov and her crew were secreted back to Russia, and would be transferred to the Baltic Fleet.
 The scuttled ships were: Grand Duke Constantine, City of Paris (both with 120 guns), Brave, Empress Maria, Chesme, Yagondeid (84 guns), Kavarna (60 guns), Konlephy (54 guns), steam frigate Vladimir, steamboats Thunderer, Bessarabia, Danube, Odessa, Elbrose and Krein.
 The guns and several crew members from the ships were used to defend Sevastopol.
 On 9 September the port fell to allied forces, marking the beginning of the eventual defeat of Russia in the Crimean War.
 The siege of Sevastopol claimed many lives on both sides; the Russians lost 102,000 killed and wounded, while the number of British, French and Ottoman casualties numbered 128,387 deaths.
 Soon after the Siege, the Crimean War was over, ending in Russia's defeat.